thanet-s/rust-axum-vs-bun-elysia/README.md

 # Performance Comparison: Axum vs. Elysia

 This project aims to compare the performance of web APIs built using [Axum](https://github.com/tokio-rs/axum) from the [Rust](https://www.rust-lang.org/) ecosystem and [Elysia](https://github.com/elysiajs/elysia) from the [Bun](https://bun.sh/) runtime.
-We'll measure various metrics such as average latency, requests per second, and data transfer rates under core allocations ranging from 1 to 4 CPU cores.
+We'll measure various metrics such as average latency, requests per second, and data transfer rates.

 ## Prerequisites

-- A computer with at least 6 CPU cores: 4 cores allocated for Docker containers and 2 cores for `wrk`.
 - Docker
 - `wrk` (e.g., you can install it using `brew install wrk` on macOS)